eunsongkoh/timestables.py/README.md

 # timestables.py

-A multiplication game in python that is solved by voice recognition Using tkinter, speechRecognition, and pyAudio, the computer randomly generates two numbers, from 1-10.
+A multiplications game that is solved with voice recognition utilizing tkinter, pyAudio, and speech_recognition modules.
+The user is asked to input the amount of times or rounds they would like to practice.
+They are then asked to input two numbers: the starting number and ending number or the range they would like to practice.
-Once given the two randomly generated numbers, the user is given 3 seconds to say their answer into a mic.
-If correct, they are awarded one point.
-If incorrect, they  are given 0 points.
-This loops for 10 times.
+After pressing the "Start" button, two numbers are randomly generated in the range given by the user and are given 3 seconds to answer into a mic.
+If correct, the user is awarded one point.
+After the game has ended, they are shown their final score.

+Microphone must be used and must be the default input for the system.